jbellis/colbert-live/README.md

 ## Supported databases

-ColBERT Live! initially supports [DataStax Astra](https://www.datastax.com/products/astra) out of the box.
+ColBERT Live! initially supports [DataStax Astra](https://www.datastax.com/products/astra) and SQLiteout of the box.
 Adding support for other databases is straightforward; check out [the Astra implementation](https://github.com/jbellis/colbert-live/blob/master/colbert_live/db/astra.py) for an example to follow.
 If you're not concerned about making it reusable, you just have to implement